 Not all chargers are the same.
 Regular USB 2.0 ports on a PC put out 500 mA (that is half of 1A).
 Regular USB chargers put out 5 volts at 1A.
 That explains why charging your phone via your laptop is always a slower experience than using a wall charger.
 To speed up smartphone charging, various fast charge technologies and chargers have been developed.
 In this article, we explore how Fast Battery Charging and quick chargers work.

 Quick Chargers To The Rescue

-Different smartphone and accessories manufacturers have come up with their own branded quick charge solutions.
+Different smartphone and accessories manufacturers have come up with their own branded fast charging solutions.
+Mediatek calls theirs Pump Express, while Qualcomm calls theirs Quick Charge.
 Feel free to ignore the branding used by each manufacturer; the principles they work on are similar.
 They pass more current to the phone to speed up charging.